Boostport/kubernetes-vault/quick-start.md

 Clean up: `kubectl delete -f deployments/sample-app.yaml -f deployments/kubernetes-vault.yaml`

 ## Further deployment options
-1. In this guide, we did not set up TLS client authentication for the metrics endpoint.
-To do so, simply set the `VAULT_CLIENT_CAS` environment variable for Kubernetes-Vault to a comma separated list of PKI backends configurered as Root CAs.
+In this guide, we did not set up TLS client authentication for the metrics endpoint.
+To do so, simply set the `vaultCABackends` or `caCert` in the `prometheus.tls` configuration.

 ## Best Practices
 See our documented [best practices](best-practices.md).